satellytes/satellytes.com/blog-posts/the-modern-code-reviewer-2021.md

 In this blog post, I try to propose a differentiated way to conduct pull requests code reviews to improve their **throughput**.
 Let your people choose a code review intensity that matches their experience, confidence, involvement, role, available time, and project timeline.
 You do this by offering three different pull request review types: **shallow review**, **common review**, and **expert review**.

 Your review will be much more accessible to every one of your team, including new team members and the rather shy ones.
-Additionally, your most involved people, who are usually the bottleneck, will get an instrument to conduct code reviews with reduced intensities when it's not always required.
+Additionally, your most involved people, who are usually the bottleneck, will get an instrument to conduct code reviews with reduced intensity in cases where it is sufficient.

 The moment you understand that you have a choice when you are requested for a code review, you can distribute your time more evenly and steer away from situations that would cause you to be the bottleneck.